Why your company needs to think about crowdsourcing with the competition…

 Q-open is Qmarkets’ specially designed platform for external crowdsourcing and open innovation.
 Already used by leading organizations such as Total, Nestle, and more, it allows you to create a full-scale idea management system for engaging users who are external to your company.
 This could be perfect for engaging competitors, however some companies might prefer to create a subsystem of an internal platform for external collaboration, where information is more sensitive.

 This brand new solution allows you to manage the patent approval and submission process from end-to-end, ensuring that the value you generate through crowdsourcing is secured legally as swiftly as possible.
 The system can also be potentially configured to facilitate a joint-patent request, ensuring equal recognition for both yourself and your partners/competitors.

 So, if you are interested in collaborating and innovating with your competition, Qmarkets is the company which has the dedicated tools to allow you to complete the job.

 However, if you (or your company) is not quite brave enough to invest in such a cutting-edge initiative, you should at least be using the collective intelligence of your internal audience to fuel innovation at your company.
 In this regard, Qmarkets’ award winning solutions are again unmatched on today’s market landscape, with a full suite of solutions to suit every challenge.

-Speak to a member of the Qmarkets team today or request a live product demonstration to understand how collective intelligence could transform ideas into results for your company!
+Speak to a member of the Qmarkets team today or request a live product demonstration to discover how you can generate major ROI from crowdsourcing and open innovation!